BambyG/feed_reader_testing_jasmine/README.md

 For this project, I am given a web-based application that reads RSS feeds that needs several test suits to be written using [Jasmine](http://jasmine.github.io/).

-# The tests suits

-Here are the following test written:

-- a test that loops through each feed in the `allFeeds` object and ensures it has a URL defined _and_ that the URL is not empty

-- a test that loops through each feed in the `allFeeds` object and ensures it has a name defined and that the name is not empty

-- a test that ensures the menu element is hidden by default

-- a test that ensures the menu changes visibility when the menu icon is clicked.

-- a test that ensures when the `loadFeed` function is called and completes its work, there is at least a single `.entry` element within the `.feed` container

-- a test that ensures when a new feed is loaded by the `loadFeed` function that the content actually changes

 # Technologies

 * HMTL